 Calculating FICA withholdings: A real-life example

-Let’s look at an example to understand how the FICA withholding calculation works.
+Let’s look at an example to understand how the FICA withholding calculation works and pay fica taxes.

 Julio is employed at an auto repair shop.
 He makes $600 a week.
 Julio’s weekly wage would be subject to the following FICA withholding: